 There’s also a delicious bakery on-site filled with homemade fried pies, donuts, fresh bread, and more!

-Berry Patch Farms offers pick-your-own blueberries, Christmas trees, and pumpkins throughout October.
+Berry Patch Farms offers pick-your-own blueberries, real Christmas trees, and pumpkins throughout October.

-You can take a hayride out to the pumpkin patch, where tons of choices await (including mini pumpkins and gourds that are great for autumn decorations).
+You can take a hayride out to the pumpkin patch, where tons of choices await (including mini pumpkins and gourds that are great for seasonal decorations).

 This North Georgia pumpkin patch has hundreds of styles and sizes to choose from, ranging from “Wee Be Little” pumpkins weighing around a pound to “Big Max” pumpkins weighing 50 to 60 pounds.